PowerShell/Community-Blog/Posts/2021/04/NewTemporaryFolders.md

 C:\Users\Administrator\AppData\Local\Temp\2\tmp3864.tmp
 ```

+This was exactly what I wanted, that random temporary Name to be consumed for
-With this approach the function became a lot simpler and more efficient!
+the `New-Item` Cmdlet.
+With this approach the function became a lot simpler and
+far more efficient!

 ```powershell
 Function New-TemporaryFolder {